-Rivermont’s gifted faculty provides students with a demanding and comprehensive education driven by excellent resources and small class sizes.
-The Rivermont education provides students with the necessary tools and honest desire to pursue knowledge independently, to lead their peers in community involvement, prize fitness and compete athletically, and to take intellectual and artistic risks.
+Rivermont’s gifted faculty provide a demanding and comprehensive education driven by excellent resources and small class sizes.
+Rivermont provides students with the necessary tools and honest desire to pursue knowledge independently, to lead their peers in community involvement, to prize fitness and compete athletically, and to take intellectual and artistic risks.

 The Early School at Rivermont Collegiate provides children with their first step in formal education.
 This important transition from family as the primary learning environment to a broader learning community sets the stage and develops skills and attitudes necessary for success.

 Rivermont Collegiate provides an environment in which students experience the joy of learning and the excitement of discovery.
 Our teachers are equally concerned about helping each child develop socially, emotionally, and physically.
 In partnership with parents, teachers strive to meet the needs of every child.
 Active family support and frequent home-school communication help children accomplish their goals.

 Rivermont Collegiate is committed to removing any roadblocks to success for its Middle School students.
 The widest possible array of choices in curriculum and extra-curricular activities help assure that each student is able to achieve academic and personal goals successfully.

 The Rivermont Upper School student is well-rounded, with many opportunities available for personal and academic development.
 Good citizenship is emphasized in every aspect of student life.
 Rivermont students, although diverse in their national and cultural backgrounds, share a common concern for each other as well as for the community at large.

 Rivermont students continue a proud tradition of athletic excellence and leadership in clubs and organizations.